fullstack-hy2020/fullstack-hy2020.github.io/src/content/8/en/part8b.md

 ```

 <!-- Tämä ratkaisu ei kuitenkaan toimi, ellei _notify_-funktiota ole määritelty [useCallback](https://reactjs.org/docs/hooks-reference.html#usecallback)-funktioon käärittynä.
 Jos näin ei tehdä, seurauksena on ikuinen luuppi, sillä aina kun komponentti _App_ renderöidään uudelleen notifikaation poistamisen jälkeen, syntyy <i>uusi versio</i> funktiosta _notify_ ja se taas aiheuttaa efektifunktion uudelleensuorituksen ja taas uuden notifikaation... -->
-However this solution does not work if the _notify_-function is not wrapped to a [useCallback](https://reactjs.org/docs/hooks-reference.html#usecallback)-function.
-If it's not, this results to an endless loop.
-When the _App_ component is rerendered after a notification is removed, a <i>new version</i> of _notify_ gets created which causes the effect function to be executed which causes a new notification and so on an so on...
+However, this solution does not work if the _notify_ function is not wrapped to a [useCallback](https://reactjs.org/docs/hooks-reference.html#usecallback) function.
+If it's not, this results in an endless loop.
+When the _App_ component is rerendered after a notification is removed, a <i>new version</i> of _notify_ gets created which causes the effect function to be executed, which causes a new notification, and so on, and so on...

 The current code of the application can be found on [Github](https://github.com/fullstack-hy2020/graphql-phonebook-frontend/tree/part8-5) branch <i>part8-5</i>.

 ### Apollo Client and the applications state

 In our example, management of the applications state has mostly become the responsibility of Apollo Client.
-This is quite typical solution for GraphQL applications.
+This is a quite typical solution for GraphQL applications.
 Our example uses the state of the React components only to manage the state of a form and to show error notifications.
 As a result, it could be that there are no justifiable reasons to use Redux to manage application state when using GraphQL.

-When necessary Apollo enables saving the applications local state to [Apollo cache](https://www.apollographql.com/docs/react/local-state/local-state-management/).
+When necessary, Apollo enables saving the application's local state to [Apollo cache](https://www.apollographql.com/docs/react/local-state/local-state-management/).

 </div>